Skip to main content

 • An automatic email notification when your work order status changes

 Residents may need to make an appointment, as maintenance staff will be unable to enter the room without the resident present or without prior consent from the resident and any roommate(s).
 Although we strive to deal with each report effectively, errors do occur.
 Residents should persist in reporting problems until they are resolved and maintenance emergencies should be reported to the front desk.
-If the desk is closed, contact the RSS on duty or University Police 315-312-5555).
+If the desk is closed, contact the RA on duty or University Police 315-312-5555).

 Routine work orders generated for student rooms generally will be completed within 72 hours of the request.
 Loss of heat or electric service is considered an urgent situation and is addressed as soon as staff and materials are available, 24 hours a day, seven days a week.
 If a repair of this type cannot be completed in a reasonable and safe period of time, the resident(s) are temporarily reassigned until the problem is corrected.